ric-almeida/RSSRail2025/README.md

 Next we run `prism -importtrans Rail_ABRS_1_T1.tra -importstaterewards Rail_ABRS_1_T1.srew Rail_ABRS_1_T1.csl -mdp -const j=0:1:45 -exportresults Rail_ABRS_1_T1.csv:csv`

 This will store the results corresponding to the experiments run while varying the variable $t$ in the PCTL formula from $0$ to $45$ at an interval of $1$ in the `csv` format.
 Once results have been generated and stored for the 11 tracks, the Jupyter notebook can be used (to be updated) in the end to generate the plots presented in the paper.

-We have already generated and stored all the relevant files in the subdirectories inside `ABRS_Analysis`.
-The plots are saved as well.
+The plots have already been stored under `ABRS_Analysis/Plots`.

 ### Battery levels per track over time